One in four college applicants avoids entire states for political reasons

 Some of those measures may have consequences the governor did not intend, said Sharon Austin, a political scientist at the University of Florida.

-African-American studies has been a popular major for Black football players at Florida because the program represents “one of the few places on campus where you could actually find Black professors,” she said.
+African-American studies have been a popular major for Black football players at Florida because the program represents “one of the few places on campus where you could actually find Black professors,” she said.

 House Bill 999, a pending state measure, targets programs that “espouse diversity, equity, and inclusion,” language that could be read to encompass African-American studies.